 When Muhammad Ali died, I awoke strangely sad.
 I never met him.
 His views did not represent mine (our faith was very different).
 Some aspects of his life, namely how he treated his spouses, was not, in my opinion respectable.
 Why did I feel sad?
 Like other incredible, but broken athletes, like Pete Rose, there was something bigger than their humanity.
 Maybe it is their humanity than makes them more real?
 I don’t know, but Muhammad Ali’s gravitas in my life was sure.
+I never gave this but I felt I needed to write write it.

 I first posted this on Facebook and it quickly went viral.
 Click here to scroll through the comments.
 Some people asked me if this was technically a eulogy.
 It is.
 Although he and I never met, it still qualifies.
 It is a “good word” as eulogy would translate from the Greek.